 Civic Literacy Guide

-The UCF library created a Civic Literacy guide that will help you understand the Civic Literacy requirement and prepare for the exam.
+The UCF library has created a Civic Literacy guide that will help you understand the Civic Literacy requirement and prepare for the exam.
 It includes important information about the requirement, resources and study materials.

 Frequently Asked Questions

 Your Florida College System or State University System transcript will include information about the civic literacy requirement, and it will reflect on your audit.

 You will have access to the zero-credit Civic Literacy: U.S. History and Politics exam for 12 consecutive months following your registration.
 You can review the study guide materials and take the exam until you have passed with a score of 60 or higher.
 Your fulfillment of the graduation requirement will be noted on your UCF transcript and your degree audit.

-If you choose the zero-credit exam option you will be enrolled in the Civic Literacy: US History and Politics exam course for an academic year.
+When you choose the zero-credit exam option, you will be enrolled in the Civic Literacy: US History and Politics exam course for an academic year.
 Once you receive a passing grade, you will be removed from the course.